NYCDOB/Facades/index.md

 ### WHAT RECENT ENFORCEMENT ACTIONS HAVE BEEN IMPLEMENTED?

 DOB has launched significant improvements to its Façade Inspection Safety Program.
-Some of these changes are:
+Some of these changes include the following:

 * Established a new system to track all Local Law 11/98 inspection reports (DOB NOW Safety);